Reform War: First Veracruz Offensive

 President Miramón's most important military priority was now the capture of Veracruz, the liberals' stronghold.
-He left the capital on 16 February, leading the troops in person along with his minister of war.
+He left the capital on February 16 and led the troops in person, along with his minister of war.
 Aguascalientes and Guanajuato had fallen to the liberals.
-Liberal troops in the West were led by Degollado and headquartered in Morelia, which now served as a liberal arsenal.
-The conservatives fell ill with malaria, endemic in the Gulf Coast, and abandoned the siege of Veracruz by March 29.
-Liberal General Degollado made another attempt on Mexico City in early April and was routed in the Battle of Tacubaya by Leonardo Márquez.
-Márquez captured a large amount of war materiel and gained infamy for including medics among those executed in the aftermath of the battle.
+The liberal troops in the West were led by Degollado and headquartered in Morelia, which now served as a liberal arsenal.
+The conservatives fell ill with malaria, which was endemic in the Gulf Coast, and abandoned the siege of Veracruz by March 29.
+Liberal General Degollado made another attempt on Mexico City in early April and was routed at the Battle of Tacubaya by Leonardo Márquez, who captured a large amount of war materiel and gained infamy for including medics among those who were executed in the aftermath of the battle.

-On 6 April, the Juárez government was recognized by the United States during the Buchanan administration.
-Miramón unsuccessfully attempted to besiege Veracruz in June and July.
-On 12 July, the liberal government nationalized the property of the Catholic church, and suppressed the monasteries and convents, the sale of which provided the liberal war effort with new funds, though not as much as had been hoped for since speculators were waiting for more stable times to make purchases.
+On 6 April, the Juárez government was recognized by the United States during James Buchanan's administration.
+Miramón attempted to besiege Veracruz in June and July.
+On July 12, the liberal government nationalized the property of the church and suppressed the monasteries and convents, the sale of which provided the liberal war effort with new funds but not less than what had been hoped since speculators were waiting for more stable times to make purchases.

 Miramón met the liberal forces in November at which a truce was declared and a conference was held on the matter of the Constitution of 1857 and the possibility of a constituent congress.
-Negotiations broke down and hostilities resumed on the 12th after which Degollado was routed at the Battle of Las Vacas.
+Negotiations broke down, and hostilities resumed on the 12th.
+Degollado was later routed at the Battle of Las Vacas.

 Second Veracruz Offensive

-On 14 December 1859, Melchor Ocampo signed the McLane–Ocampo Treaty, which granted the United States perpetual rights to transport goods and troops across three key trade routes in Mexico and granted Americans an element of extraterritoriality.
+On 14 December 1859, Ocampo signed the McLane–Ocampo Treaty, which granted to the United States perpetual rights to transport goods and troops across three key trade routes in Mexico and granted Americans an element of extraterritoriality.
 The treaty caused consternation among the conservatives and some liberals, the European press, and even members of Juárez's cabinet.
 The issue was rendered moot when the U.S. Senate failed to approve the treaty.